WORKSHOP TIMETABLE 2023

 Raku

-By Carol Newmarch *SOLD OUT*
+By Carol Newmarch

 Times: 10am, 11.15am, 12.30pm, 1.45pm & 3pm

 In this workshop you will learn about, and experience first hand, the exciting process of raku firing.
-Originating in 16th century Japan, simple tea bowls were made as part of the spiritual zen ritual of the Tea Ceremony, as it is is such an immediate process.
+Originating in 16th century Japan, simple tea bowls were made as part of the spiritual zen ritual of the Tea Ceremony, as it is such an immediate process.
 Raku has been enthusiastically embraced by western potters and evolved into an art form which now has many admirers.

 You will be provided with previously made and bisque fired clay object to design & decorate with coloured raku glazes, and then witness your work being transformed by the fire and smoke into finished ceramics.